Stephen Fry: Awards, honours, and recognition

-In 2021, he was made a Commander of the Order of the Phoenix by Greek president Katerina Sakellaropoulou for his contribution in enhancing knowledge about Greece in the United Kingdom and reinforcing ties between the two countries.
+In 2021, Fry was appointed a Grand Commander of the Order of the Phoenix by Greek president Katerina Sakellaropoulou "for his contribution in enhancing knowledge about Greece in the United Kingdom and reinforcing ties between our two countries."
+In 2023, he was elected a Fellow of the Society of Authors.
+Fry was awarded as Honorary Fellow of the Royal Canadian Geographical Society (FRCGS) in 2024.